TO THE BOARD OF HIGHER EDUCATION AND CAMPUS MINISTRY

 In early 2007, Miriam Wood, a sophomore proposed the creation of a bi-weekly prayer meeting.
 The prayer meeting met every Tuesday and Thursday at 5pm and prayed for concerns that had been shared with the group and explored various modes of prayer.
 Average attendance: 5.

 Beginning in the Spring 2007 semester, a number of young women decided to form a Women’s Group to study scripture, support one another, and reflect upon the meaning of being a young woman of faith.
+This group continued throughout the 2007-2008 Academic Year.
 Average attendance: 5-6.

 The UMSA and The UM Chaplaincy are founding presences in the Kay Interfaith Council, an interfaith body designed to promote communication and discussion among the various tenants of the Kay Spiritual Life Center.

-Three of our students attended Student Forum in Tacoma, Washington in May 2007.
-Students also participated in North East Jurisdiction meeting.
-One of our students, Rachel Birkhahn-Rommelfanger, was elected as Co-Chair of the United Methodist Student Movement.
+Four of our students attended Student Forum in May 2008, which was held on the American University Campus.
+Students also participated other connectional ministry.
+Two students, Kurt Karandy and Katie Karges, were elected by their home annual conferences as delegates to General Conference.
+One of our students, Rachel Birkhahn-Rommelfanger, continued her term as Co-Chair of the United Methodist Student Movement.

 The United Methodist chaplain has offered counseling services to the university and has counseled a number of students from within and without the community.
 In contrast with a number of other ministries on campus, the UM community has developed a reputation as an open and affirming community, and that has translated into students coming for counseling who are from outside the community, but who believe they are likely to be better received there than in their own.

-• During “Passion Week”, the United Methodist community sponsored a screening of the film “Glory” and led a discussion on the themes presented in the film, particularly on the issue of slavery and liberation.
-Attendance: 16
+- During “Passion Week”, the United Methodist community sponsored a screening of the film Amazing Grace and led a discussion on the themes presented in the film, particularly on the issue of faith as shaping one’s life’s work.
+Attendance: 30

 V. FAITHFUL SERVICE